Ensuring your research makes an impact

 Why not include a link to your research in your email signature, alerting everyone you email to your latest article?
-Many of the people you contact professionally are likely to be working in the same or similar fields as you and this is a quick and easy way to tell them you’re published.
+Many of the people you contact professionally are likely to be working in the same or similar fields as you.
+This is a quick and easy way to tell them you’re published.
 If you’d like a banner to add to the bottom of your emails, then just fill out a banner request form and we’ll create one for you.

 3. Add to your reading lists

-Get your students reading and talking about your article by adding it, or the journal it’s included in, to your course’s essential reading list.
+Get your students reading and talking about your article.
+How?
+Add it, or the journal it’s included in, to your course’s essential reading list.

 4. Update web pages

 Lots of people browsing your institutional and departmental websites?
-You can use this to your advantage by adding a link on your departmental profile page, directing people to your latest article.
+Use this to your advantage by adding a link on your departmental profile page, directing people to your latest article.

 5. Use social media

-Facebook and Twitter are increasingly popular tools amongst researchers, whether they’re talking about developments in their research field or posting about their latest publication.
-It’s also quick and easy and, if people start talking about your article, it can increase awareness and readers enormously.
+Facebook and Twitter are increasingly popular tools amongst researchers.
+They’re a quick and easy way for researchers to talk about developments in their research field or post about their latest publication.
+If people start talking about your article, it can increase awareness and readers enormously.
 It’s also a great way to reach media outlets, with the potential for journalists to pick up on newsworthy research.